Thank you for reading our post, please rate this article at the end.

 It would help to ask how many hours the engine has been put to.
 If the seller does not know the hours, it could be a red flag since it indicates that they didn’t pay much attention to the boat’s maintenance.

-Just as you wouldn’t want to pay for a used car without knowing the mileage, you shouldn’t buy a pontoon boat without asking how many hours are on the motor.
+Just as you wouldn’t want to pay for a used car without knowing the mileage, you shouldn’t buy a pontoon boat without asking how many hours the motor has been running.

-I would never recommend buying a used boat without knowing how many hours are on the motor because even if the owner doesn’t know, getting a full mechanic check will provide all the necessary information.
+I would never recommend buying a used boat without knowing how long the motor has run.
+Even if the owner doesn’t know, getting a full mechanic check will provide all the necessary information.

 Even so, the main concern should not be the number of hours but how well the pontoon boat has been looked after.

 Another important thing you need to check is the outboard motor.
-If it has white marks, this points towards leakage and shows that the engine is not in the best condition.
+If it has white marks, it indicates leakage and shows the engine is not in good condition.

 It will also be brilliant to ask the seller if they have made any repairs to the motor.
 If yes, be sure to get evidence.